swcarpentry/DEPRECATED-boot-camps/testing/README.md

-# Testing - cheat sheet
+# Testing - crib sheet

 Thanks to Gordon Webster, the [Digital Biologist](http://www.digitalbiologist.com), for allowing use of his [Python DNA function](http://www.digitalbiologist.com/2011/04/code-tutorial-getting-started-with-python.html).

 ## Detecting errors

 What we know about software development - code reviews work.
 Fagan (1976) discovered that a rigorous inspection can remove 60-90% of errors before the first test is run.
+M.E., Fagan (1976).
+[Design and Code inspections to reduce errors in program development](http://www.mfagan.com/pdfs/ibmfagan.pdf).
+IBM Systems Journal 15 (3): pp. 182-211.

 What we know about software development - code reviews should be about 60 minutes long.
 Cohen (2006) discovered that all the value of a code review comes within the first hour, after which reviewers can become exhausted and the issues they find become ever more trivial.
+J. Cohen (2006).
+[Best Kept Secrets of Peer Code Review](http://smartbear.com/SmartBear/media/pdfs/best-kept-secrets-of-peer-code-review.pdf).
+SmartBear, 2006.
+ISBN-10: 1599160676.
+ISBN-13: 978-1599160672.

 ## Runtime tests